-I’m trying to detox my body from the insane amount of wine and food from our trip because 1. it makes me feel better but also 2.
-I have the second installment of a wine & cheese night with friends this Saturday.
+I’m trying to detox my body from the insane amount of wine and food from our Napa trip because 1. it makes me feel better but also 2.
+I have the second installment of a wine and cheese night with friends this Saturday.
 I’m hoping that by shoving greens and water down my throat I’ll at least be able to look at wine again in 6 days without wanting to gag a little.

 Funny enough, even after all that rich food, it’s been hard to curb sweets.
-I got used to dessert after every meal and with no goat cheesecake, caramel popcorn or lemon shortbread & blueberries anywhere in sight, I feel like I’m going through withdrawal.
+I got used to dessert after every meal and with no goat cheesecake, caramel popcorn or lemon shortbread and blueberries anywhere in sight, I feel like I’m going through withdrawal.

 If this is what it feels like with food, I think I’ll refrain from the drugs.

 Cherries caught my eye the other day when I was restocking the fridge (apparently Ulysses new found joy of cooking does not carry over to grocery shopping) and even though they make my lips swell up (some sort of random allergic reaction that happens to me occasionally), I have a hard time passing them up when they’re under $2 a pound.
 So in the cart they went destined for this salad.

 Ok, not really.
 I had no intention of doing anything but eating handfuls of them at a time but then that sweet craving kicked in around lunchtime yesterday and this somehow materialized.

 Fruit in salad for some sweetness in an attempt to kick that sweet craving to the curb in a healthful way.
 Feta would’ve been awesome in here too but my little Greek man of a husband doesn’t allow that to sit around very long in our house.
 He goes through it like water and not the expensive $5.99/lb it is.